 [Add.
 Ordinance 2010-11, eff.
 1.05.11].
-Whereas, the undersigned Whereas, the Declarant desires to declare his/covenants, conditions and restrictions in order requirements of Oregon Administrative Rule Cl to effectuate and comply with the Now, therefore, Declarant hereby declares that Exhibit A shall be held, sold, and conveyed subconditions and restrictions: It is not lawful to use the property described construction or siting of a dwelling or to upon a qualify another tract for the construction of se the acreage of the tract to These covenants, conditions and restrictions of time as the property described herein is no longlanning goals for forest lands or the legislature these covenants, conditions and restrictions may representative of the county or counties in whice covenants, conditions and restrictions are local of the covenants, conditions and restrictions creates the covenants. ger protected under the statewide e otherwise provides by statue that ay be removed and the authorized ch the property subject to these ted executes and records a release In witness whereof, the undersigned, beir heretofore set his/her hand this State of) ss: County) ss: County) The foregoing instrument was acknowledby lged before me theday of Notary Public for Oregon My Commission expires:
+Whereas, the undersigned Whereas, the Declarant desires to declare covenants, conditions and restrictions in or requirements of Oregon Administrative Rule der to effectuate and comply with the Now, therefore, Declarant hereby declares Exhibit A shall be held, sold, and conveyed conditions and restrictions: It is not lawful to use the property deconstruction or siting of a dwelling or qualify another tract for the construction to use the acreage of the tract to These covenants, conditions and restriction time as the property described herein is no planning goals for forest lands or the legislathese covenants, conditions and restrictions representative of the county or counties in covenants, conditions and restrictions are legislations and restrictions are legislations. longer protected under the statewide ature otherwise provides by statue that is may be removed and the authorized which the property subject to these ocated executes and records a release In witness whereof, the undersigned, heretofore set his/her hand this State of) ss: County) ss: County) vledged before me theday of Notary Public for Oregon My Commission expires: